 PDU ports can be connected to a device, an asset (such as a modem), or another PDU.
 Set the connection type via the Content Type pulldown.

-To set the id, click on the lookup icon.
+The Object ID is the ID of the Content Type (the Device, Asset or PDU) object.
+Set the ID, click on the lookup icon.
 You will then see a list of existing object of the selected content type and you should select the device, asset or pdu that connects to this port.

-Port name: The Port name or # on the PDU.
+Outlet Name: The outlet name or # on the PDU.